olivierdesclaux/PICUPE/XSens/README.md

 ## Notes
 Les fichiers texte sous le dossier **MTw Pickle** contiennent toutes les paquets de données réçus par les capteurs inertiels.
 Le dossier **MTw data** contient les fichiers texte des capteurs qui seront insérés dans le module de Open Sense de Open Sim.

+## TODO
+- [ ] Remplace the quickfix of interpolated data with either a callback (OnMissedPackets) or XSO_InterpolateMissingData in XsDevice :: setOptions
+- [ ] Remplace the quickfix of starting and ending at the same packet count with other solution
+- [ ] Obtain the battery level of MTw with a callback that waits for the resquest of battery level (onMessageReceivedFromDevice)
+- [ ] Ensure that the correct orientation resets (heading and alignment) are appropriate for the implementation of Open Sense
+- [ ] Calibrate for magnetic disturbances using the magnetic field mapper gui (MFM)
+- [ ] Validate the IMU calibrated data
+- [ ] Upgrade the recording operation (while loop) to a better thread that start a recording session for each MTw